TWD – New Taiwan Dollar

 It is recommended to provide the beneficiary’s telephone number in the remittance information.

-This currency allows no more than two decimal places.
+This currency does not allow decimal places.

 - Instructions, technical guidelines & more